pace-neutrons/Horace/documentation/adr/0018-algorithm-migration-to-paged-files.md

 ## Decision

-- A new `page_size` argument for will be added to the SQW object will be created.
+- A new `page_size` argument for will be added to the SQW object.
-The SQW class will to default to in memory operation (i.e. no paging) if a page size is not passed explicitly to the constructor until all code has been updated to support paged operation
+The SQW class will to default to in memory operation (i.e. no paging) if a page size is not passed explicitly to the constructor until all code has been updated to support paged operation,

 ```matlab
 % unpaged: default page size is 0/inf